-Once the TurnKey FCS is installed, lateral X-rays should confirm that alignment of the dorsal base of the middle phalanx on the head of the proximal phalanx is maintained during active or passive joint motion.
+Once the PIP Fix has reduced the joint, lateral X-rays should confirm that alignment of the dorsal base of the middle phalanx on the head of the proximal phalanx is maintained during active or passive joint motion.
 If, during active or passive motion, gliding motion arrests and the dorsal side of the joint "opens like a book", the sharp palmar edge of the intact dorsal base will "dig into" and abrade the hyaline cartilage of the head of the proximal phalanx.

 If this "rocking" motion persists, the potential for gliding motion is lost and such abnormal motion will evolve into traumatic arthritis.
-Fluoroscopic evidence of "rocking" instead of gliding joint motion, especially at the time of initial device installation, is evidence that the joint reduction will not be maintained throughout the available range of PIP motion and that an alternative approach is needed for the patient's injury.
+Once joint reduction is achieved, fluoroscopic evidence of "rocking" instead of gliding joint motion is evidence that joint reduction will not be maintained throughout the available range of PIP motion and that an alternative approach is needed for the patient's injury.